-When designing a simulation, you'll often start at a high level of abstraction and then, through the creation process, zoom in and add more fine grained details to the world.
+When designing a simulation, you'll often start at a high level of abstraction and then, during the creation process, zoom in and add more fine grained details to the world.
 For instance if you're building a simulation of a city, you might start by designing people agents to travel to an office building on the eighth time-step, and then return home eight time-steps later, under the assumption that each time-step is something like an hour.
+Should you decide to add more detail to a simulation - for example, agents eating breakfast at quarter past the hour - you could run into difficulty in moving all of the agents to the new, shorter timescale.

 Expressing multiple timescales in a simulation is a difficult problem that exists across platforms and frameworks.
 Often you're forced to break your representation of time and just ignore the different timescales.

 There are a couple of different ways you can solve this problem in HASH.
-Two common approaches are:
+Common approaches are:

 Add delays to normalize the actions across timescales.